-But successful old age also demands the counterpart of a failed old age and this is the role played by the fourth age .‘Frailty’ is the most direct marker of enforced exit from the third age into the dreaded fourth age, although, despite an immense and ongoing effort by many geriatricians to define and redefine its aspects, it remains imprecise definitionally (Pickard, 2014) and again, as a feature of biopower, it is characterized rather by normative views about what it is to be a ‘standard adult’ and what one must alternatively work to fend off for as long as possible.
-This is because, above all, it is representative of the state of abjection, container for the unwanted attributes that formerly belonged to old age per se but now have been jettisoned in order to make possible the third age and which are distinctly feminine qualities suggesting that it is, above all, the space of the Hag.
+But successful old age also demands the counterpart of a failed old age and this is the role played by the fourth age .‘Frailty’ is the most direct marker of enforced exit from the third age into the dreaded fourth age.
+Despite an immense and ongoing effort by many geriatricians to define and redefine its aspects, the fourth age remains imprecise definitionally (Pickard, 2014).
+Again, as a feature of biopower, it is characterized rather by normative views about what it is to be a ‘standard adult’ and what one must alternatively work to fend off for as long as possible.
+This is because, above all, it is representative of the state of abjection, container for the unwanted attributes that formerly belonged to old age per se, but that now have been jettisoned in order to make possible the third age, and which are distinctly feminine qualities suggesting that it is, above all, the space of the Hag.
 In medical terms it has both qualitative and quantitative definitions.
-The qualitative aspects identify it as a specific Other, a phenotype whose attributes are a caricature of femininity lacking in strength, energy, vigor and speed.
-The quantitative aspects define it in terms of deficit and risk, calculating its proximity to death by means of tabulating its number of deficits, which are then mapped into eight risk regions, from ‘very fit’ to ‘terminally illl’ such as through the frailty index, which calculates degree of frailty, according to the number of deficits that can be counted (Pickard, 2014).
-However, this ultimately also recognises a qualitative state: by 95, according to Kenneth Rockwood (2005), its chief architect nearly everyone is frail and indeed it is another example of the staircase metaphor, one that focuses on the downward rungs that recede step by step to death.
+The qualitative aspects identify it as a specific Other, a phenotype whose attributes are a caricature of femininity lacking in strength, energy, vigour and speed.
+The quantitative aspects define it in terms of deficit and risk, calculating its proximity to death by means of tabulating its number of deficits, which are then mapped into eight risk regions, from ‘very fit’ to ‘terminally illl’, such as through the frailty index, which calculates degree of frailty, according to the number of deficits that can be counted (Pickard, 2014).
+However, this ultimately also recognises a qualitative state: by 95, according to Kenneth Rockwood (2005), its chief architect, nearly everyone is frail and indeed it is another example of the staircase metaphor, one that focuses on the downward rungs that recede step by step to death.